waqasuddinkhan/MACARON-GenMed-LabEx/README.md

 ### Operating System Guidelines

-MACARON is know to run and build on LINUX UBUNTU 16.04 LTS.
+MACARON is know to run on LINUX UBUNTU 16.04 LTS.
 However, MACARON can be run on any other LINUX version.

 ### Runtime Pre-quisites

 __1.__ MACARON is executable in __PYTHON v2.7 or later__.
 If the user has multiple PYTHON versions, please make sure that your running environment is set to the required version of PYTHON.

-__2.__ Check your __JAVA__ version as MACARON is tested with: java -version
+__2.__ Check your __JAVA__ version as MACARON is tested with:

+      java -version
       openjdk version __"1.8.0_151"__
       OpenJDK Runtime Environment (build 1.8.0_151-8u151-b12-0ubuntu0.16.04.2-b12)
       OpenJDK 64-Bit Server VM (build 25.151-b12, mixed mode)

 ### Software Dependencies